zhaopengoog/memcache-perf/README.md

 Real deployments of memcached often handle the requests of dozens, hundreds, or thousands of front-end clients simultaneously.
-However, by default, mutilate establishes one connection per server and meters requests one at a time (it waits for a reply before sending the next request).
+However, by default, mcperf establishes one connection per server and meters requests one at a time (it waits for a reply before sending the next request).
 This artificially limits throughput (i.e. queries per second), as the round-trip network latency is almost certainly far longer than the time it takes for the memcached server to process one request.

-In order to get reasonable benchmark results with mutilate, it needs to be configured to more accurately portray a realistic client workload.
-In general, this means ensuring that (1) there are a large number of client connections, (2) there is the potential for a large number of outstanding requests, and (3) the memcached server saturates and experiences queuing delay far before mutilate does.
+In order to get reasonable benchmark results with mcperf, it needs to be configured to more accurately portray a realistic client workload.
+In general, this means ensuring that (1) there are a large number of client connections, (2) there is the potential for a large number of outstanding requests, and (3) the memcached server saturates and experiences queuing delay far before mcperf does.
 I suggest the following guidelines:

 1. Establish on the order of 100 connections per memcached _server_ thread.
-2. Don't exceed more than about 16 connections per mutilate thread.
+2. Don't exceed more than about 16 connections per mcperf thread.
-3. Use multiple mutilate agents in order to achieve (1) and (2).
+3. Use multiple mcperf agents in order to achieve (1) and (2).
-4. Do not use more mutilate threads than hardware cores/threads.
+4. Do not use more mcperf threads than hardware cores/threads.
 5. Use -Q to configure the "master" agent to take latency samples at slow, a constant rate.

 Here's an example:

     memcached_server$ memcached -t 4 -c 32768
-    agent1$ mutilate -T 16 -A
+    agent1$ mcperf -T 16 -A
-    agent2$ mutilate -T 16 -A
+    agent2$ mcperf -T 16 -A
-    agent3$ mutilate -T 16 -A
+    agent3$ mcperf -T 16 -A
-    agent4$ mutilate -T 16 -A
+    agent4$ mcperf -T 16 -A
-    agent5$ mutilate -T 16 -A
+    agent5$ mcperf -T 16 -A
-    agent6$ mutilate -T 16 -A
+    agent6$ mcperf -T 16 -A
-    agent7$ mutilate -T 16 -A
+    agent7$ mcperf -T 16 -A
-    agent8$ mutilate -T 16 -A
+    agent8$ mcperf -T 16 -A
-    master$ mutilate -s memcached_server --loadonly
+    master$ mcperf -s memcached_server --loadonly
-    master$ mutilate -s memcached_server --noload \
+    master$ mcperf -s memcached_server --noload \
         -B -T 16 -Q 1000 -D 4 -C 4 \
         -a agent1 -a agent2 -a agent3 -a agent4 \
         -a agent5 -a agent6 -a agent7 -a agent8 \